sourcegraph/about/handbook/people-ops/index.md

 **U.S. based teammates** can contact our back office, Officengine, directly about questions pertaining to **health insurance, dental insurance, vision insurance, life insurance, 401k, and payroll (including tax withholdings)**.
 To do this, use the [Sourcegraph support request](https://docs.google.com/forms/d/e/1FAIpQLSecCNJDd8r26WxjOK0AHIGEV1gfzN_tRdYnXr2heIejLN-BUg/viewform) form to input requests and _indicate their urgency_.
 This form feeds into Officengine's ticketing system and alerts their team via email.

-- **Please note**: Questions about **PTO/leave, family planning support, professional development, travel, and moving** go to the People Ops team directly.
+- Please note: Questions about **PTO/leave, family planning support, professional development, travel, and moving** go to the People Ops team directly.

 ### Meet the Sourcegraph team
 - [List of all Sourcegraph team members](../company/team/index.md)